 Flamingo Beach

+The island has two beaches (Flamingo Beach and Iguana Beach).
+Flamingo Beach is adult-exclusive and Iguana Beach is for families.
 Special note for folks traveling with kids.
 The flamingos reside on the “adults only” side of the beach.
-There is a limited window each morning when children are allowed on the flamingo side of the island.
+There is a limited window each morning (9 am to 10 am) when children are allowed on the flamingo side of the island, under adult supervision.
 Kids are allowed to visit the flamingos on the adults-only side from 9 AM to 10 AM.

 The Spa Option